A Guide to High Hip Measurement: Ensuring Perfect Fit in Fashion

 Impact on Different Garments

 • Skirts and Pants: For skirts and pants, especially high-waisted styles, high hip measurement ensures that the garment sits correctly on the body without slipping or causing discomfort.
+Many fashion design program specifying standards require precise high hip measurements for accurate garment construction.

 • Dresses: In fitted dresses, the high hip measurement helps in creating a smooth, flattering silhouette that follows the natural contours of the body.
+When making adjustments, designers should recall the flat patterning process to modify the basic pattern based on individual high hip measurements for optimal fit.

 • Jackets and Coats: While less critical for jackets and coats, high hip measurement can still influence the overall fit and comfort, particularly in tailored designs.